 Elevation Change: 600 Feet – Plenty of up-and-down hills

-After a prolonged up-hill trudge from the trailhead, you’ll coast down the other side of the hill towards Pony Bridge.
-Cross to the opposite side, and don’t forget to admire the dazzlingly blue Quinalt River below.
+Hike up the trail towards Pony Bridge and then cross to the opposite side, admiring the dazzlingly blue Quinalt River below.
 You’ll continue following the river for the rest of the day as you hike through fantastic old-growth forest with plenty of opportunities for animal sightings.

-Your campsite at O’Neil Creek is right on the shores of the river, and you can take a dip if you brave the cold.
-Follow the campsite trail straight to the back and discover a majestic moss-covered bigleaf maple dominating the entire area.
-The tent-site directly beneath this tree is my favorite, and the tree can be your umbrella during any evening drizzles.
+Your campsite at O’Neil Creek is right on the shores of the river, and you can take a dip if you want to brave the cold.

 Hiking Distance: 6.5 Miles